 In the late 14th century, Europe had passed through the Black Death, killing a third of its population (and a full half of its doctors and priests), was in the midst of the 100 Years’ War and had two rival claimants to the papacy.
 In 1373, the Duke of Anjou commissioned a woven depiction of the numerous scenes from the Book of Revelation, the book in which, somewhat paradoxically, Christians had always looked for consolation in times of trial (its famous “happy ending,” of course, is the explanation).

-Episode 5 can now be viewed at my youtube channel: Episode 5: God’s Justice.
+All episodes are now posted in audio.
+Episode 5 can be viewed in video at my youtube channel: Episode 5: God’s Justice.